jheller/Discord-Bot-with-Gpt3/README.md

 # Discord-Bot-with-Gpt3
-*This is an interactive bot made with Open Ai's Gpt3 Technology, I have used the sarcastic Q&A bot for this one, Although the bot replies accurate to most of the question you ask but sometimes it is a bit random and is wierd :D*
+*This is an interactive bot made with OpenAi's Gpt3 Technology, I have used the sarcastic Q&A bot for this one, Although the bot replies accurate to most of the question you ask but sometimes it is a bit random and is wierd :D*

 Sometimes this bot can get very rude :p